Sly 2: Band of Thieves: Release

+Reception

+Sly 2: Band of Thieves received "generally favorable" reviews, according to review aggregator Metacritic.
+It received a runner-up position in GameSpot's 2004 "Best Platformer" award category across all platforms, losing to Ratchet & Clank: Up Your Arsenal.
+At the AIAS' 8th Annual Interactive Achievement Awards, Sly 2 was awarded "Console Children's Game of the Year" (along with receiving nominations for outstanding achievement in "Animation", "Art Direction", and "Sound Design").

 Jörg Luibl of 4Players enjoyed the game's "quiet, acrobatic elegance that is second to none" to other platform games that were generally more noisy in personality, such as the third Ratchet and Clank game.
 He called the level design the best he had seen in a while, and appreciated the freedom of choice, where you "have your goal in mind without dead ends.
 You can let off steam in the city as you wish, change characters, buy items and also go on a treasure hunt away from the story."

 The control was praised, called by Bro Buzz of GamePro one of the most user-friendly setups in gaming.

 The storytelling and humor were highly thought of by reviewers, who noted the charm and twists and described the experience as interactivity with a cartoon, specifically a Cartoon Network show or animated film.
-However, Luibl thought that the dialog that the previous entry's "funny coolness and liveliness," and was critical towards the German subtitles and dubbing, such as spelling errors and lack of disparity between voice actors.
+However, Luibl thought that the dialog lacked the previous entry's "funny coolness and liveliness," and was critical towards the German subtitles and dubbing, such as spelling errors and lack of disparity between voice actors.

 The graphics were acclaimed, particularly the cel shading.
 Luibl called them better than the predecessor, citing examples of the "wonderfully lively" environments such as fog, lanterns lit up in the dark, and the "fairy tale" look of India.
 The character animation and design was well-received.
 Luibl in addition to the enemies, cited Sly Cooper, particularly his prancing, whirling jumps, and squatting animation.
 Luibl compared the music to Grim Fandango (1998), which was also composed by McConnell.

 Luibl reported Sly 2: Band of Thieves taking 15–20 hours to beat.
 He found the game easy, praising its subtle rise in difficulty and being free of the trial and error and prolonged wandering of Jak II (2003) thanks to the save system and pointers indicating where heists begin.

-The camera was the most critique'd aspect.
+The camera was the most critiqued aspect.
 Bro Buzz disliked the absence of an instant centering of the view around Sly, resulting in him being obscured during altercations with enemies.
 He also reported the camera sometimes getting stuck on collision and not catching up to the player character.
 Luibl wrote that when Sly jumps down, walls block the view.

 Luibl criticized many of the heists as linear and sometimes involving performing the same actions as prior heists.
 He explained that this was the most prevalent in Bentley's heists, which frequently involving taking pictures and hacking into computers.
 For him, this negatively affected the replay value, which was only contributed via the game's 30 secret bottles.